dekorateio/dekorate/readme.md

 #### Name and Version

-So where did the generated `Deployment` gets its name, docker images etc from?
+So where did the generated `Deployment` gets its name, docker image etc from?

 Everything can be customized via annotation parameters and system properties.
 On top of that `lightweight` integration with build tools is provided in order to reduce duplication.